markentier/markentier.tech/site/content/posts/2022/01/speedy-rust-builds-under-wsl2/index.md

 I have been using Windows 10 as my main operating system for quite some time now (~ 3 years).
 And generally I'm also quite happy with it, even for software development purposes which do not target Windows itself as a platform.

-For example I play and build Rust programs which usually need to run in a non-Windows environment like Linux.
+For example I play with and build Rust programs which usually need to run in a non-Windows environment like Linux.
 The folks in Redmond made it a pretty nice experience with WSL2 (Windows Subsystem for Linux, version 2).
 But one huge issue remains: speed across file system/VM boundaries.

 More specifically: if you have a project on an NTFS partition and use it within a Linux guest via WSL, then you might notice very slow operations when it comes to file handling.

 I wrote about this a while ago [for git command related issues.][git]
 The trick there was to use the correct git from either side (WSL/Linux vs Windows), but that won't help you in all cases.

-If you already use our Linux only tools you still get impacted by the file system, and Microsoft still hasn't made progress on this issue.
+If you already use your Linux only tools you still get impacted by the file system, … and Microsoft still hasn't made progress on this issue.
 I guess we will have to wait for a WSL3 probably.

 Usually the recommendation is to host your files in a Linux file system within WSL2, but as I mentioned in my git post above I don't really want that.
 One reason is that using such projects directly under Windows becomes cumbersome again (try find a reliable and affordable tool to mount Linux file systems in Windows, none of the existing solutions really increase my confidence so far).